Betelhemgetachew/stock-market-prediction/README.md

 ```

 ## Data Preprocessing
 Data was imported into MatLab in bulk and stored in an array.
-This enable the use of iteration and control structures to access the data.
+This enables the use of iteration and control structures to access the data.
 Warnings are suppressed for cleaner output and if there are any missing values they are pointed out.

-This allows for missing values to dropped in order to ensure that operations are not skewed or curtailed by this data.
+This allows for missing values to be dropped in order to ensure that operations are not skewed or curtailed by this data.

 Furthermore, data is normalized between the range of 0 and 1 in order for our Time Series Analysis and Neural Network models to be able to work with our data.
 Only numerical columns are normalized.
 The column `date` is not affected in any way.